Success as a front office manager requires a perfect mixture of skillful hospitality & tight organizational skills never settling for less than A +.

 80% of our profits often come from 20% of the client base.

-The same hold true for problem areas or staff that needs attention.
+The same holds true for problem areas or staff that needs attention.
 The question needs to be not are we doing things “right”, but are we doing the “right” things correctly?

 You have to juggle so many things simultaneously and if you are not organized, you won’t be able to prioritize work.
 If you’re able to organize yourself at work, you’ll be able to focus on each facet of your responsibility efficiently and this will assist you to identify areas of improvement.
 Then you can develop strategies to improve service, thereby becoming a better front office manager.